Multicomponent Scalar Dark Matter with an Extended Gauge Sector: Dark Matter Phenomenology

 It is evident from Fig.~\ref{fig:dirdetect} that for a $Z^\prime$ mass of 2.5 TeV (motivated by the lower bound from Fig.~\ref{fig:Zpbound}), much of the DM mass parameter space is already excluded upto around 2 TeV for both the benchmark values of coupling parameter $\lambda_{12}=10^{-2}$ and $10^{-3}$.
 Keeping every other benchmark value same and modifying only the $Z^\prime$ mass to 5 TeV brings the DM mass exclusion region down to $\sim100-200$ GeV range and very interestingly opens up some parameter space in the lower DM mass region of around $10-15$ GeV for $\lambda_{12}=10^{-3}$.
 A more careful look at the figures makes it apparent that for $\lambda_{12}=10^{-2}$, the Higgs mediated diagram plays an important role upto the DM masses around the weak scale and beyond that the heavy gauge boson mediated diagram takes over.
 However, the contribution of the Higgs mediated diagram remains subdominant to the one mediated by the heavy gauge boson throughout the DM mass range for $\lambda_{12}=10^{-3}$.
 As expected, the cross section is more suppressed by a higher value of the $Z^\prime$ mass compared to a lower value.
 The slightly raised plateau like shape of the curves in the mid-range of DM masses depicted here are the result of the fractional contributions of the individual DM components to the relic.
 One also has to consider the neutrino floor \cite{Billard:2021uyg} and the neutrino fog \cite{OHare:2021utq} in this regard as for cross-sections too small the DM scattering will be difficult to tell apart due to the presence of neutrino scattering.
 Similar results are expected for $\phi_3$ upto the relic fraction as is realized in Fig.~\ref{fig:dirdetect_phi_3}.
 The rise (dip) in the curves are indicative of the substantial (negligible) contribution of $\phi_3$ to the relic in that DM mass region.

-There is also in principle a scope for inelastic scattering between the two DM components by softly breaking their mass degeneracy.
+Even though in this work we have worked under the mass degeneracy limit of the DM candidates (i.e. $m_{\phi_0}=m_{\phi_3}$), there is also in principle a scope for inelastic scattering between the two DM components by softly breaking their mass degeneracy.
 However, that would lead to some problems with the stability of the DM components and this multicomponent DM scenario will effectively reduce to a single component scenario as discussed in Sec.~\ref{subsec:dm_can}.